SAILING INSTRUCTIONS

 4. REJECTION

-SILVERRUDDER safety committee has the right to reject any boat deemed unfit for the race.
+SILVERRUDDER safety committee has the right to reject any boat or skipper deemed unfit for

-Boats must have a Ballast/Displacement ratio of 22% or more to compete.
+the SILVERRUDDER Challenge.
+Boats must have a Ballast/Displacement ratio of 22% or more

 5. INFORMATION

-Changes to Notice of Race and information to participants will be displayed on the official
+Changes to Sailing Instructions and information to participants will be displayed on the official

 critical information regarding starts will be announced on VHF channel 72.